phoenixframework/phoenix_guides/bonus_guides/I_sending_email_with_smtp.md

 ### Configuration

-We'll also need to add our SMTP service details to `config/config.ex`.
-These can be got from your SMTP provider, so check your account on there.
+We'll also need to add our SMTP details to `config/config.ex`.
+These will be provided by the SMTP service you signed up to, so check your account on there.

 For security reasons, it's important to not commit these values to a public source code repository.
 There are a couple of ways we can accomplish this.